dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/futures-with-akka.rst

-If you have a ``match ... case`` or ``if`` expression, and one branch obtains some data in a future, but another branch can produce the data immediately, you can wrap the result of the latter branch in a future, so that both branches have the same type:
+If you have a ``match ... case`` or ``if`` expression, and one branch obtains some data in a future, but another branch can produce the data immediately, you can wrap the result of the latter branch in a future, so that both branches have the same type.
+Here we use an alternative implementation of ``scala.concurrent.Future``, found in ``akka.http.scaladsl.util.FastFuture``, which tries to avoid scheduling to an ``scala.concurrent.ExecutionContext`` if possible, i.e. if the given future value is already present:

 ::